AhmedOsman101/Obsidian/src/College/IntroToCyberSecurity/LectureTwo.md

-# Intro To Cybersecurity Lecture 2
+# Introduction To Cybersecurity Lecture 2

 ## Concepts of Cybersecurity